The always up-to-date guide to Christmas fair game and stall ideas

 bottles with water.
 Ask for donations of wine from local

-supermarkets or parents and wrap all bottles with newspaper.
-Have a
+supermarkets or parents, and wrap all bottles in newspaper - use a

-ratio of roughly one bottle of wine for every five bottles of
+ratio of roughly one bottle of wine to five bottles of water.
+Make

-water.
-Make sure anyone who plays is over 18.
-Aim to have
+sure anyone who plays is over 18.
+Aim to get a minimum of 200

 Where in the world is Santa?